-Moisture (%)

-It was observed from the data that moisture content in dried spine gourd slices increased with advancement of storage upto 90 days are presented in Table 4.
-The gain of moisture was highest in control as compare to treatment combination $M_3T_5$ (blanching with Nacl 2% + cabinet drying).
+Moisture (%):It was observed from the data that moisture content in dried spine gourd slices increased with advancement of storage up to 90 days are presented in Table 4.The increasing trend might be due to gain of moisture by the dried slices from the atmosphere.
+The gain of moisture was highest in control as compare to treatment combination M3T5 (blanching with Nacl 2% + cabinet drying).
 The progressive increase in moisture content was notified in all the samples dried by cabinet, solar and sun drying method.
 It is might be due to hygroscopic nature of the slices, which absorbed the moisture during storage.
 Cabinet drying recorded minimum moisture content as compare to solar and sun drying it is might be due to high temp and constant air flow and minimum time required for drying of spine gourd slices.